This modern improv scrap quilt was a super quick make. The quilt top took me just two and half evenings to finish.

 I’ll show you how I got started and how I put it all together.
-This isn’t a pattern so much as a guide on how to make your own unique scrap quilt.
+This isn’t a modern scrappy quilt pattern, but rather a guide on how to make your own unique scrappy quilts.

-There is also a video tutorial that visual learners will probably find easier to follow (see below!).
+There are also a few video tutorials that visual learners will probably find easier to follow.
+You can find them dotted throughout this post.

-- Ruby Star Scrap Bag (my scraps were between 3″ x 4″ and 5″ x 7″ roughly.
-The scrap bag I bought was from a local quilt shop but I’ve seen lots of these on Etsy with scraps in various sizes).
+- Ruby Star Scrap Bag (my scraps were between 3″ x 4″ and 5″ x 7″.
+The scrap bag I bought was from a local quilt shop.
+I’ve seen lots of these on Etsy with scraps in various sizes).

 - Low volume fabric remnants (2 or 3 roughly a half metre large or less)